zijianhuang/webapiclientgen/Fonlow.Poco2TsCore/Readme.md

 Generate data model interfaces in TypsScript from POCO classes.
-This has been used in POCO2TS.exe and Strongly Typed Client API for Web API.
+This has been used in POCO2TS.exe and "Strongly Typed Web API Client API Generators".

 Please check: